English

 Riley Walker

 Riley Walker was born and raised in Colorado Springs and graduated from Air Academy High School.
 He studied Literature at the University of Puget Sound in Tacoma, Washington.
-During his time at Puget Sound, Riley published two poem and a short story, worked on the editorial staff at Crosscurrents Literary and Arts Journal, was the Poetry Editor at the Wetlands Magazine, and was a DJ for three years at the campus radio station, KUPS the Sound.
-During his time at the Sound, he had hip hop, punk rock, and classical music shows, and won the Graveyard Shift award for his midnight show Lingering Concerns that showcased scary and ominous music across genres.
-He completed his undergraduate thesis, graduated, and moved to Seattle for a year before returning to Colorado Springs.
+During his time at Puget Sound, Riley published two poems and a short story, worked on the editorial staff at Crosscurrents Literary and Arts Journal, was the Poetry Editor at the Wetlands Magazine, and was a DJ for three years at the campus radio station, KUPS the Sound.
+After he graduated, he moved to Seattle for a year before returning to Colorado Springs.
 He has worked as a library aide at Cheyenne Mountain High School, helped to add academic intervention and restorative justice to the ISS program at Palmer High School, and taught English for two years at Mitchell High School.
-Following this, he briefly left the profession to manage special metropolitan districts, and during this two year period he was a CSHBA Emerging Leader.
+Following this, he managed special metropolitan districts, and during this two year period he was a CSHBA Emerging Leader.
 He returned to education, getting his Master of Arts in Teaching degree at Colorado College, doing his student teaching at Manitou Springs High School.
-Following this, he was brought on board at Manitou Springs High School.He is married, and lives in the Springs with his spouse and two cats, Fred and Leonard.
+He has continued to write and publish.

 See the Curriculum Handbook for English courses we offer